Search for Planning Information Using a Map

 On the form displayed choose an address, left click on Show at the left side of the table.

-Once you have got all the planning application numbers from the file you can then search by application number using the ‘search applications’ page or from the homepage and see the full application details.
+Once you have got all the planning application numbers from the file, search by application number only.

 Detailed instructions for map searches are available from the ‘Help’ and ‘AccessKeys’ buttons at the bottom left of the mapping screen.